isomerpages/moe-jurongwestsec/_curriculum/Academic/Craft and Technology.md

 *   develop positive attitudes and values for the well-being of the community (families and society); and
 *   demonstrate effective and responsible use of resources for the individuals and the community.

-The FCE syllabus is designed to prepare students for the 21st Century.
+<p>The FCE syllabus is designed to prepare students for the 21st Century.
 Hence, the 21st Century Competencies (21CC) has been integrated into the content, learning process and assessment.
-FCE is a relevant subject that provides students a foresight to prepare them for the evolving world.
+FCE is a relevant subject that provides students a foresight to prepare them for the evolving world.</p>

-**Upper Secondary Programme:**
+<b>*Upper Secondary Programme:</b>

-Our upper secondary programme prepares students for their GCE O/N levels in Secondary 4.
-It is a comprehensive programme to familiarise students with coursework requirements.
+<p>Our upper secondary programme prepares students for their GCE O/N levels in Secondary 4.
+It is a comprehensive programme to familiarise students with coursework requirements.</p>

-The syllabus aims to:
+<b>The syllabus aims to:</b>

 *   develop candidates’ understanding of the concepts of nutrition and meal planning;
 *   develop candidates’ understanding of the link between diet and health;